ssimonlp/hostnfly/README.md

 - We create a cleaning mission called `last_checkout` before the owner comes back
 - We create a cleaning mission called `checkout_checkin` at the end of each reservation UNLESS there is already a last_checkout at the same date

+Reservation and Bookings could be cancelled, in this case we should not do missions related.

 We negotiated the prices with our cleaning partner:
 - a first checkin costs 10€ per room
 - a checkout checkin costs 10€ per room